 PRO TIP: Measure all your ingredients before starting to bake.
 This way, you won’t forget to incorporate each component.

-Tip #2: Use room temperature ingredients
+#2: Room temperature ingredients

 Otherwise, you’ll end up with ingredients that are not thoroughly mixed because they're too cold.

 So, if you store your dry ingredients inside the fridge or freezer, let them sit on your counter at least 30 minutes before you start baking.
-Same goes for the butter or eggs.
+The same goes for the butter or eggs.
 Even recipes like this garlic bread, where it calls for buttermilk - warm the milk in the microwave for 30 seconds, then make the buttermilk mixture with vinegar.

 PRO TIP: To quickly warm refrigerated eggs, let them float in a glass of warm water for 5 minutes.